 Leading Format Flags may modify the Object Info structure of an IDLPO, so that it may contain more than one ID Listing, in an ID Lists section (which also allows non-default ID tables to be employed).
-The non-default IDLPO Object Info structure is shown in Table I 5.
+The non-default IDLPO Object Info structure is shown in the table below.

-Table I-5 Non-Default IDLPO Object Info format
+Table I-3 Non-Default IDLPO Object Info format

-Field Length ID Lists Sect ion, first Lis st Optional Null App Addendum Name: Info Application Number ID Additional Indicator Subsection Indicator of IDs Listing ID List(s) (single Usage: The number of octets in this Object, plus a last-octet pad indicator Indicates the selected ID Table and the size of each entry Number Of ID Values on the list (minus one) Listing of ID Values, then one F/R Use bit Zero or more repeated lists, each for a different ID Table zero bit) Optional pointer(s) to other Objects containing Edit information Structure: see 1.5.2 see l.5.3.1 See I.5.1.1 See 1.5.4 and I .5.3.2 References in previous columns See I.5.3.1 See 1.5.6
+Field Length Info ID Lists Section on, first List Optional Null App Addendum Name: Application Indicator Number of IDs ID Listing Additional ID List(s) Indicator (single zero bit) Subsection Usage: The number of octets in this Object, plus a last-octet pad indicator Indicates the selected ID Table and the size of each entry Number Of ID Values on the list (minus one) Listing of ID Values, then one F/R Use bit Zero or more repeated lists, each for a different ID Table Optional pointer(s) to other Objects containing Edit information Structure: see 1.5.2 see 1.5.3.1 See 1.5.1.1 See 1.5.4 and 1.5.3.2 References in previous columns See 1.5.3.1 See 1.5.6

-I.5.1.3 IDMPO Object Info format
+1.5.1.3 IDMPO Object Info format

 Leading Format Flags may define the Object Info structure to be an IDMPO, in which the Length Information (and optional Addendum subsection) follow an ID Map section (see 1.5.5).
 This arrangement ensures that the ID Map is in a fixed location for a given application, of benefit when used as a Directory.
-The IDMPO Object Info structure is shown in Table I 6.
+The IDMPO Object Info structure is shown in the table below.

-Table I-6 IDMPO Object Info format
+5084 Table I-4 IDMPO Object Info format

-Field Name: ID Map section Length Information Addendum Usage: One or more ID Map structures, each using a different ID Table The number of octets in this Object, plus a last-octet pad indicator Optional pointer(s) to other Objects containing Edit information Structure: see I.9.1 See 1.5.2 See I.5.6
+Field Name: ID Map section Length Information Addendum Usage: One or more ID Map structures, each using a different ID Table The number of octets in this Object, plus a last-octet pad indicator Optional pointer(s) to other Objects containing Edit information Structure: see I.9.1 See 1.5.2 See 1.5.6

-I.5.2 Length Information
+1.5.2 Length Information

-The format of the Length information, always present in the Object Info section of any Packed Object, is shown in table I 7.
+The format of the Length information, always present in the Object Info section of any Packed Object, is shown in the table below.

-Table I-7 Packed Object Length information
+Table I-5 Packed Object Length information

 Field Name: ObjectLength Pad Indicator

 Usage: The number of 8-bit bytes in this Object This includes the 1st byte of this Packed Object, including its IDLPO/IDMPO format flags if present.
-It excludes patterns for use between packed objects, as specified in I.4.4 If '1': the Object's last byte contains at least 1 pad
+It excludes patterns for use between Packed Objects, as specified in 1.4.4 If '1': the Object's last byte contains at least 1 pad

 Structure: Variable: EBV-6 Fixed: 1 bit